The job of a location sound mixer.

 Some examples would be:

-Having the AD make a little time for you wire a difficult costume.
+Keeping the AD happy so they make a little time for your assistant wire a difficult costume.

-Having the ear of Location Manager so they will work with you on a really loud location.
+Having the ear of Location Manager so they will work with you for solutions on a loud location.